javaee/jersey-1.x/samples/atompub-contacts-server/README.txt

 for definitions of the Contact and User classes (same dependency as the server, so that these classes are guaranteed to be defined identically at both ends).

+Note:
+   1. The tests in the sample can be run using "mvn clean test".
+   2. "mvn exec:java" is not supported as there is no main class implementation which makes the resource calls.